olliecrow/ext_llm_scraper/README.md

 ## Notes
 - Host permissions are limited to pages the user activates through the popup.
-- Default concurrency and page limits are conservative to keep Chrome responsive.
+- Default concurrency is 10 tabs (max 15) and page limits are tuned to keep Chrome responsive.
 - The repository intentionally omits historical builds and debug bundles to keep the public release tidy.